Parkway Schools Community Health Dashboard

 - Green: less than five percent positive tests

-What Can I Do to Help Students Return to School
+What Can I Do to Help

 We must all do our part to improve the health of our community.
 Wear a face covering, maintain social distancing protocols, avoid large gatherings of people, stay at home when you're not feeling well, and wash your hands frequently.
 By following these simple health guidelines, you will be helping your family and our Parkway school community.
 Find out more preventative measures from the Centers for Disease Control.